 Shape & Length

 Choosing the right shape and length can depend on the rider’s anatomy.
 Most grips are somewhere between 130 mm and 140 mm in length.
-But there are shorter 90mm options for riders with small hands or who use grip shifters, as well as 150mm grips for riders with larger hands.
+But there are shorter 90mm options for riders with small hands, as well as 150mm grips for riders with larger hands.

 The most basic and common shape is the plain gauge grip, which has the same thickness throughout the length of the grip.
 Riders who downhill often or who simply prefer a better grip tend to go with this option, especially with the flange (a rubber disk near the inside of the grip) to help prevent the hand from sliding off.

-For cross-country riders, ergonomic grips feature a flat section near the outside of the grip to add support for your hand or wrist, which can come in handy (no pun intended) on longer rides.
+For cross-country riders, ergonomic grips feature a flat section near the outside of the grip to add support for your hand or wrist, which can offer support to increase comfort and fight fatigue on longer rides.

 Bar Plugs

 Bar plugs and bar end caps are designed to protect the handlebars and grips during a crash or when riding through tight terrain.
-Generally made of plastic or polymer, they fit within the handlebars to keep debris out, provide some protection, and add stability to lightweight carbon fiber handlebars.
+Generally made of plastic or polymer, they fit within the handlebars to keep debris out, provide some protection, and add durability to the ends of lightweight carbon fiber handlebars.

 Material

-The vast majority of the grips on the market are made up of rubber compounds.
-The types and amounts of rubber in the compounds vary between makes and models, but they are designed to provide a combination of grip, cushioning, and padding.
+Most of the grips on the market are made up of rubber compounds.
+The types and amounts of rubber in the compounds vary between makes and models, but they are designed to provide a combination of grip, cushioning, and durability.

-Silicone foam grips are popular for cross-country riding and touring, as they provide the most comfortable cushioning, but less so for technical riding for their lack of grip and durability.
+Silicone foam grips are popular for cross-country riding and touring, as they provide comfortable cushioning, but less so for technical riding because of their lack of grip and durability.

 Patterns

-For instance, the Deity Knuckleduster blends chevron, rib, and waffle patterns.
+For instance, some trips blend chevron, rib, waffle, and other patterns.
 The chevron feels comfortable to some riders.
 The ribs, separated by narrow gaps, prevent side-to-side play.
 And waffle pockets are designed to prevent hotspots.
+These mountain bike grips can often require mounting in a specific orientation to work best.

 Ultimately, patterns are a very tactile choice, and the best option is determined by each person’s personal preference, hand shape, and size.